View Document Text

 We offer financial planning services on topics such as retirement planning, risk management,

-college savings, cash flow, debt management, work benefits, and estate and incapacity planning.
+education savings, cash flow, debt management, work benefits, and estate and incapacity

-These services can range from broad-based financial planning to consultative or single subject

 planning.
+These services can range from broad-based financial planning to consultative or single

-If you retain our firm for financial planning services, we will meet with you to gather
+subject planning.
+If you retain our firm for financial planning services, we will meet with you to

-information about your financial circumstances and objectives.
-Once we review and analyze the
+gather information about your financial circumstances and objectives.
+Once we review and analyze

-information you provide to our firm, we will deliver a written plan to you, designed to help you achieve
+the information you provide to our firm, we will deliver a written plan to you, designed to help you

-your stated financial goals and objectives.
-Financial plans are based on your financial situation at the
+achieve your stated financial goals and objectives.
+Financial plans are based on your financial

-time we present the plan to you, and on the financial information you provide to us.
-You must promptly
+situation at the time we present the plan to you, and on the financial information you provide to us.

 In general, the financial plan will address any or all of the following areas of concern.
 The Client and